Skip to Main Content

 Where Santa Fe's History Checks In

 Santa Fe has a particular relationship with its built environment.
-The city's strict adobe ordinance means that nearly every structure, from banks to boutiques, presents the same warm ochre profile to the street.
+The city's strict adobe ordinance means that many structures, from banks to boutiques, present a similar warm ochre profile to the street.
 Within that enforced continuity, a hotel earns distinction not by looking different but by accumulating the kind of layered history that newer properties can't manufacture.
 Hotel St. Francis, at 210 Don Gaspar Ave, operates in that territory.
-The building dates to the early twentieth century, and the address places it within easy walking distance of the Plaza, the Georgia O'Keeffe Museum, and Canyon Road's gallery corridor — a proximity that matters considerably in a city where most of the worthwhile experiences are compressed into a walkable core.
+The address places it within easy walking distance of the Plaza, the Georgia O'Keeffe Museum, and Canyon Road's gallery corridor, a proximity that matters considerably in a city where many experiences are compressed into a walkable core.

 The Dining Program in Context